Parameterised Complexity of Propositional Inclusion and Independence Logic: Complexity of inclusion and independence logic

-\begin{claim} $\phi_\mathcal{F}$ has fixed $\formulatw$.
+The proof for $\formulatw$ is more involved and we prove the following claim. \begin{claim} $\phi_\mathcal{F}$ has fixed $\formulatw$.
 That is, the treewidth of $\phi_\mathcal{F}$ is independent of the input instance $\mathcal{F}$ of the set-spliting problem.
-Moreover $\treewidth(\phi_\mathcal F)\leq 4$. \end{claim} \begin{claimproof} The $\pinc$-formula $\phi_{\mathcal F}$ is related to an input instance ${\mathcal F}$ of the set splitting problem only through its input size, which is $n$.
+Moreover $\formulatw(\phi_\mathcal F)\leq 4$. \end{claim} \begin{claimproof} The $\pinc$-formula $\phi_{\mathcal F}$ is related to an input instance ${\mathcal F}$ of the set splitting problem only through its input size, which is $n$.
 Therefore the formula structure remains unchanged when we vary an input instance, only the size of two big conjunctions vary.
-To prove the claim, we give a tree decomposition for the formula with $\treewidth(\phi_\mathcal{F})=4$.
-Since $\treewidth$ is minimum over all the tree decompositions, this proves the claim.
-Let us rewrite the formula as below.
+To prove the claim, we give a tree decomposition for the formula with $\formulatw(\phi_\mathcal{F})=4$.
+Since the treewidth is minimum over all tree decompositions, this proves the claim.
+We rewrite the formula as below.

 That is, each subformula is renamed so that it is easy to identify as to which side of the split it appears (e.g., $p_\top\subseteq^l_i q_i$ denotes the $i$th inclusion atom in the big conjunction on the left, denoted as $I^l_i$ in the graph).
 The graphical representation of $\phi_{\mathcal F}$ with $V= \SubForm{\phi_{\mathcal F}}\cup \VAR(\phi_{\mathcal F})$, as well as, a tree decomposition, is given in Figure~\ref{fig:tw}.
 Notice that there is an edge between $x$ and $y$ in the Gaifman graph if and only if either $y$ is an immediate subformula of $x$, or $y$ is a variable appearing in the inclusion atom $x$.
-It is easy to observe that the decomposition presented in Figure~\ref{fig:tw} is indeed a valid tree decomposition (Def.~\ref{def:treewidth}) in which each node is labelled with its corresponding bag.
+It is easy to observe that the decomposition presented in Figure~\ref{fig:tw} is indeed a valid tree decomposition in which each node is labelled with its corresponding bag.
 Moreover, since the maximum bag size is $5$, the treewidth of this decomposition is $4$.
 This proves the claim. \qedclaim